goodpixel/chunkr/README.md

 different queries with a single pagination strategy defined here so long as each query provides each of the referenced bindings).

-The result of registering these pagination strategies is that at compile-time we automatically define functions necessary to take a query and extend it for the desired pagination strategy.
+The result of registering these pagination strategies is that at compile time we automatically define functions necessary to take a query and extend it for the desired pagination strategy.
 This involves dynamically implementing a function to order the results, functions to filter results against any supplied cursor, and a function to automatically retrieve both the records